You are currently on Freehearingtest US

 This entry was posted on 6th June 2017 by Gary.

 Hearing aids for glasses wearers can sometimes be a problem.
-Some people feel apprehensive about the idea of wearing a hearing aid with their glasses, as they are afraid it would be uncomfortable or may cause disruption for the use of either.
+Some people feel apprehensive about the idea of wearing a hearing aid with their glasses.
+They worry that it would be uncomfortable or may cause disruption in using either.

 We have put together this smart little guide to help those with glasses make an informed decision on which hearing aid could be right for them